blaster151/fp-3/README.md

 Both coverage commands place their artifacts inside the `coverage/` directory so you can inspect the combined reports or archive them for later analysis.

+### Session-type glueing sweeps & manifest workflow

+- `npm run examples:runnable -- 105` drives the Example 8 session-type glueing
+  sweep helper.
+Combine flags such as `--sweep`, `--sweep-file`, and `--sweep-record` to replay saved configurations, `--sweep-diff` to compare recorded manifests against the latest λ₍coop₎ alignment reports, and `--sweep-manifest` / `--sweep-manifest-input` to regenerate or replay `.issues.json` manifests.
+The CLI also accepts `--sweep-blocked-plan-input=<record.json>` so blocked manifest refresh plans are replayed automatically; this flag now composes cleanly with `--sweep-diff`, `--sweep-manifest`, and `--sweep-manifest-input`, letting FW‑4 reviewers regenerate, replay, and audit manifests in a single run.
+Pass `--help` to print the manifest-queue workflow, supported flag combinations, and sentinel reminders before running the sweep.
+- `npm run examples:runnable -- 106` replays a curated manifest diff record via
+  the FW‑4 consumer so you can inspect manifest-source totals, queue telemetry, and source-coverage metadata without editing JSON files.
+Use `--manifest-path=/tmp/custom.json` to change the recorded manifest location or `--skip-mismatch` when you want to demonstrate a clean sweep with no forced alignment issues.
+- Always run `npm run session-type:manifest-queue:test` before writing manifests or replaying blocked plans.
+The script refreshes the manifest-queue sentinel used by the sweep CLI and records the coverage timestamp so Example 105 can gate manifest writes, replay queued manifests, and explain any overrides in its log/metadata output.
+- The sweep summary (`metadata.sweepSummary` and the recorded sweep file) now exposes `sourceCoverage.manifestInputs` and `sourceCoverage.blockedPlans`, and those counts propagate through the FW‑4 dashboard JSON plus the diff consumer outputs.
+Reviewers can confirm that manifest-input and blocked-plan sources both ran in a given sweep without combing through the CLI log.
+- Suggested manifest targets, queue telemetry, and blocked-plan metadata from the CLI are also written into the recorded sweep files, dashboard summaries, and FW‑4 diff consumer reports.
+Review those JSON artifacts when you need to share results without re-running the CLI.

 ### **System 1: Pattern Discovery & Integration (PDI)**
 - **Purpose**: "Remember these handy shortcuts exist now"
 - **Value**: Discover existing patterns, integrate them into new code